RenadRaaft/RenadRaaft/README.md

 ## 👩‍🔬 About Me

-I'm a Computer Science graduate with a GPA of **3.80/4.0**, deeply passionate about **Data Science**, **Machine Learning**, and **Deep Learning**.
+I'm a Computer Science graduate, deeply passionate about **Data Science**, **Machine Learning**, and **Deep Learning**.
 I enjoy turning data into insights and building AI-powered tools that solve real-world problems — especially ones that make technology more inclusive.

 Currently, I'm sharpening my skills through hands-on projects at the **Tuwaiq Academy AI Bootcamp** and contributing to open-source work focused on NLP, computer vision, and recommendation systems.